jbmorley/linode-playbook/README.md

 Linode Ansible Playbook
 =======================

-Ansible playbook for configuring and securing an Ubuntu 14.04.3 LTS Linode server.
+Ansible playbook for configuring and securing an Ubuntu 14.04.3 LTS Linode server and installing and configuing a basic Apache 2 instance.

 Includes steps from the following guides: